SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 ---

 <!-- TODO
-* really, should be a tutorial for MyHelloWorld so it doesn't conflict with the workflow already installed
+* really, should be a tutorial for HelloWorld so it doesn't conflict with the workflow already installed
 * the adding new job step below should show how to call a user-created script!
 A one-step workflow!
 -->